-Centerfire Pistol League is also on Thursday nights, starting the first Thursday in September.
-Any centerfire pistol .32 or over is eligible, revolver or semi-automatic.
-Course of fire is a National Match Course: 10 shots Slow Fire (in 10 minutes), 10 shots Timed Fire (two strings of five shots, 20 seconds each) and 10 shot Rapid Fire (two strings of five shots, 10 seconds each).
-Since Centerfire Pistols tend to be more difficult to master, this league does not stick to NRA approved rules and Rapid Fire may be fired using two hands.
-At end of the league, the entire group will be divided into four equal classes, so people have no idea what class they’re in until Awards Night.
-The top four scorers in each class receive awards, plus Most Improved (from the first half to the second half) and Top Gun.
+Center fire pistol league allows any center fire pistol .32 caliber or larger, revolver or semi-automatic.
+(600 Ft.-Lbs maximum at the muzzle).
+Since center fire pistols tend to be more difficult to master, this league does not stick to NRA rules and Rapid Fire may use two hands.
+At the end, the entire league is divided into four equal classes, so people have no idea what class they’re in until Awards Night.
+The top four scorers in each class receive awards, plus Most Improved (from the first half to the second half of the league) and Top Gun.
 The league shoots for 10 weeks, with your worst two scores thrown out.
-A nominal fee will be charged for the league and includes targets, the Awards Night/Fun Night party (free refreshments) and awards.
-The range of skill in the league is quite broad, and no one every made fun of anyone for their ability, except between friends.
-In fact, all the better shots are more than willing to coach you if you want.
+A nominal fee is charged for the league and includes targets, the Awards Night/Fun Night party (free refreshments) and awards.
+The range of skill in the league is quite broad, and no one ever made fun of anyone for their ability, except between friends.
+In fact, most of the better shooters are more than willing to provide advice, if you ask.

 So come on out and Shoot The Big Guns!

 NOTICE: Volunteers needed for Pistol Range monthly cleaning & maintenance.
-3rd MONDAY of each month 6-9 PM is the scheduled cleaning time.
+3rd MONDAY of each month 7-9 PM is the scheduled cleaning time.
+(Always check the calendar.)
 Training & equipment provided.

 – Vacuum the range.

-– Wash the firing area and observation room.
+– Wipe down the firing area and observation room.

 – Empty the trash, tidy the observation room, fill soap and paper towel dispensers.